StanislavBratchikov/Automatization-pipeline/README.md

 This project aims to provide an automatized pipeline for gating cell populations in fcs files.
+## Current updates and challanges

+__Updates__
+- [x] Modified logical transformation for clearer use
+- [x] CSV report on identified cells frequencies added for further analysis
+- [x] Loop added to perform whole fcs folder analysis

+__Challenges__
+- [ ] The smaller population the harder it is to gate it
+- [ ] Unable to sort files with 1e7 cells and more (not enough cache)
+- [ ] Algorithm fails to stably identify populations in random fcs file

 ## Intro

 Pipeline was inspired by  [this paper](https://pubmed.ncbi.nlm.nih.gov/25378466/)